-Homemade guacamole is FAR better than any goop from your local grocery store.
-After making this guacamole, you will never buy pre-made guacamole again.
-I used to be a salsa and chips guy, but now that I have this recipe, I’m skipping the salsa for the guac.
+Homemade guacamole is FAR better than any green goop from your local grocery store.
+After making this guacamole, you will never buy store bought guacamole again.
+I used to be a salsa and chips guy, but now that I have this recipe, I’m adding fresh guacamole everytime.

-The key to amazing Guac is fresh produce.
+The key to amazing Guacamole is fresh produce.
 Spend that extra time finding perfectly ripe avocados and tomatoes.
 It’s amazing how fresh everything tastes when mixed together.
-The cilantro, limes and salt are key in making this recipe work.
+The cilantro, limes, and salt are key in making this recipe work.

 I mainly use guacamole as a dip for nachos but it can be a very versatile side.
-We’ve put it on our homemade brisket tacos, burgers, hotdogs, toast, salads and even seafood like grilled salmon.
+We’ve put it on our birria tacos, beef enchiladas, carne asada plates, soup, toast, salads and even burgers.
 Let your imagination and your palette guide you with this side.

 Serves 6-8